uclab-potsdam/scienceforukraine/public/pages/partners.md

-# Our partners
+# Our partners and supporters

 Here are listed all the organisations, institutions and companies that support #ScienceForUkraine in different ways:

 *   collecting and providing information on support offers for scientists from Ukraine
 *   donating volounteer time of their employees
 *   supporting day-to-day activities (e.g. by printing and distributing informational materials)
-*   simply endorsing and disseminating information about the initative through their communication channels (e.g. with our banners).
+*   simply endorsing and disseminating information about the initative through their communication channels (e.g. with our banners)
+*   supporting us financially.

 If you would like to support #ScienceForUkraine and become our partner, please get in touch with the PR coordinator [Maciej Maryl](mailto:press@scienceforukraine.eu)